Oznium.com Call us toll free.

 also, what is the closest I can have the leds to what im illuminating without being abol to see each individual red, green and blue light before the light all comes togethar as one? - by Rhino (Colorado)

-Usually the "million" color units are "common positive".
+Usually the "million" color units are "common negative".

 Every installation is different, I can't really say how close you need to be.